josephsl/wintenApps/readme.md

 * Appearance/close of suggestions for certain search fields (notably Settings and Store apps) is announced via sounds and braille.
 This also includes Start menu search box.
 * NVDA can announce suggestion count when performing a search in majority of cases.
 This option is controlled by "Report object position information" in Object presentation dialog.
 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
-* The following UIA events are recognized: Controller for, live region changed, system alert.
+* The following UIA events are recognized: Controller for, live region change, system alert.
 * Added ability to check for add-on updates (automatic or manual) via the new Windows 10 App Essentials dialog found in NvDA Preferences menu.
 By default, stable and development versions will check for new updates automatically on a weekly or daily basis, respectively.
 * Ability to track events coming from Universal Windows Platform (UWP) apps if NVDA is run with debug logging enabled.
-* Initial support for floating Emoji input panel in build 16215 or later (for best results, use Windows OneCore speech synthesizer).
+* Initial support for floating Emoji input panel in build 16215 or later (for best experience when reading emojis, use Windows OneCore speech synthesizer).
+* In some apps, live region text is announced.
+This includes alerts in Edge and others.
+Note that this may result in double-speaking in some cases.

 ## Alarms and clock